Shuffling via sums of Jucys--Murphy Elements: Introduction

-with multiplicity $d_{\lambda}d_{\mu}d_{\lambda \setminus \mu }$. \end{theorem}
+with multiplicity $d_{\lambda}d_{\mu}d_{\lambda / \mu }$. \end{theorem}

-Theorems \ref{T-EVRRT} and \ref{T-EVRST} are proven via the lifting eigenvectors technique for analyzing shuffles.
-This technique was first introduced by Dieker and Saliola in \cite{Dieker2018} to study the random-to-random shuffle, whose mixing behavior was studied in \cite{bernstein2019cutoff} and \cite{Subag}.
-This technique has been applied in different setups \cite{axelrod2024spectrum, 10.1214/20-AAP1632, BCGS, EZLT, GL, NP}.
-The first ones to consider applying this technique for a set of transpositions were Bate, Connor, and Matheau-Raven in \cite{10.1214/20-AAP1632}, when studying the cutoff for the one--sided transpositions shuffle.
+Theorems \ref{T-EVRRT} and \ref{T-EVRST} are proved by combining ideas from \cite{Mathas, MURPHY1992492}.
+One could also prove them using the lifting eigenvectors technique for analyzing shuffles, which was introduced by Dieker and Saliola in \cite{Dieker2018} to study the random-to-random shuffle (whose mixing behavior was studied in \cite{bernstein2019cutoff} and \cite{Subag}).
+This technique has now been applied in different setups \cite{axelrod2024spectrum, 10.1214/20-AAP1632, BCGS, EZLT, GL, NP}.
+The first ones to consider applying this technique for a set of transpositions were Bate, Connor, and Matheau--Raven in \cite{10.1214/20-AAP1632}, when studying the cutoff for the one--sided transposition shuffle.
+The properties of the Jucys--Murphy elements discussed in \cite{Mathas, MURPHY1992492} allow us to implement simpler arguments.

-We study the mixing time and the limit profile of $k$--star transpositions through its spectrum.
-Let $P_k$ denote the transition matrix of $k$--star transpositions and let
+We study the mixing time and the limit profile of the $k$--star transpositions through their spectrum.
+Let $P_k$ denote the transition matrix of the $k$--star transpositions and let